marmelab/awesome-rest/README.md

 * [Apigee](https://apigee.com) - Apigee is the leading provider of API technology and services for enterprises and developers.
 * [Assertible](https://assertible.com) - Continuously test and monitor your APIs after deployments and across environments.

 ## Miscellaneous

 * [ng-admin](https://github.com/marmelab/ng-admin) - Add an AngularJS admin GUI to any RESTful API.
 * [admin-on-rest](https://github.com/marmelab/admin-on-rest) - Add a ReactJS admin GUI to any RESTful API.
 * [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - Auto generation of client libraries or server stubs given an OpenAPI specification (formerly known as the Swagger Specification).
 * [Lumber](https://github.com/ForestAdmin/lumber) - Generate the admin interface of your application.

+## Public REST APIs

+* [Deck of Cards API](http://deckofcardsapi.com) - Open API for simulating a deck of cards.
+* [ProgrammableWeb](http://www.programmableweb.com/apis/directory) - The world's largest API repository.
+* [Public APIS](https://www.publicapis.com/) - Explore The Largest API Directory In The Galaxy.
+* [Marvel Comics API](http://developer.marvel.com/) - Query characters, stories, events about Marvel superheroes.
+* [JSON Placeholder](http://jsonplaceholder.typicode.com/) - Free online REST service that you can use whenever you need some fake data.
+* [APIs.guru](http://APIs.guru) - Wikipedia for Web APIs, each API has OpenAPI/Swagger description.
+* [SWAPI](https://swapi.co/) - All the Star Wars data you've ever wanted: Planets, Spaceships, Vehicles, People, Films and Species.
+* [STAPI](https://stapi.co/) - STAPI is a public Star Trek API, currently in it's alpha stage.
+It was inspired by Star Wars API and Pokéapi.
+* [Pokéapi](https://pokeapi.co/) - This provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to Pokémon.
+* [Dog API](https://dog.ceo/dog-api/) - Brought to you by Dog CEO using the Stanford Dogs Dataset.
+* [Punk API](https://punkapi.com/) - Have you ever wanted to search through Brewdog's expansive back catalogue of beer in a programmatic way?
+* [PotterAPI](http://potterapi.herokuapp.com/) - PotterAPI is a RESTful web API providing data on all your favourite Books, Films, Characters and Spells.
+* [PaleobioDB](https://paleobiodb.org/) - Dinosaurs!
+The Paleobiology Database (PBDB) is a non-governmental, non-profit public resource for paleontological data.

 ## License